LeelaKrishnaSirigiri/Zomato_review_analyzer/README.md

 ## Conclusion

-This project demonstrates how machine learning and web technologies can be combined to build a practical sentiment analysis system that provides real-time predictions.
+This project shows how we can use machine learning to automatically classify customer reviews as positive or negative.
+It combines text processing, a Word2Vec model, and an SVM classifier to give quick and reliable predictions.
+It also demonstrates how to connect a trained model with a backend and frontend for real-time use.

 ---